the-turing-way/the-turing-way/book/website/reproducible-research/version-control/vcs-data.md

-## Version Control for data
+# Version Control for data

-We discussed that version controlling the components of evolving projects can help to make work more organized, efficient, collaborative, and reproducible.
+We discussed that version controlling the components of evolving projects can help to make work more organised, efficient, collaborative, and reproducible.
 Many scientific projects, however, do not only contain code, manuscripts, or other small-sized files.
 Many projects contain larger files such as (input) data or analysis results,